 Awarded 5 stars via Where2Golf, Adare Manor is another popular golf course in Ireland.
 The Irish landscape offers the perfect natural golf course, which the club at Adare Manor have taken full advantage of.

-The JP McManus Pro-Am Commemorative Cap is held every year at the manor, with many of the world’s top professional golfers taking to the stage to raise money for charity.
+The JP McManus Pro-Am Commemorative Cap is held yearly at the Manor, with many of the world’s top professional golfers taking to the stage to raise money for charity.

-In 2027, the Ryder Cup will take place on the manor as the Iconic match between Europe and USA heads back to Ireland.
+In 2027, the Ryder Cup will take place on the manor as the Iconic match between Europe and the USA returns to Ireland.

 King John’s Castle